alexandreToito/book-searcher/README.md

 Depending on the chosen manager, run npm start or yarn start to start the application on its default port (localhost: 3000).

+In order for calls to the Google API to be made, it is necessary to insert a key in the environment variable called "apiKey" present in "App.js" inside the "src" folder.
+Since the CRA does not have a secure way to store security keys, you will need to create one.
+This link contains step-by-step information on how to proceed: https://developers.google.com/books/docs/v1/using

 ## Attention

 This application is just a concept that is not ready to be sent to production.
 Its layout is not responsive and was created specifically for the Iphone X standard (375 x 812).
 So open your devtools and adjust to that pattern.